What is DACI decision making framework?

 Each box represents a user who is responsible for specific tasks.

-- D stands for Driver, who is the leader throughout the project’s life-cycle, and they design the role of the DACI framework.
+- D stands for Driver, the leader throughout the project’s life-cycle, and they design the role of the DACI framework.

 - A stands for Approver who approves the decisions.